Silambattam (film): Casting

 Following the announcement of the project, Kajal Aggarwal was rumoured to be the heroine, following her successful role in Pazhani.
 However, due to differences, Kajal was ousted from the project due to her limited callsheets.
 However other indications claimed that Kajal was ousted from the project, even Bhavana and Shriya Saran were considered for the role.
 Then Sneha replaced Kajal Agarwal.
-Sana Khan was introduced as the one of the heroines of the project.
+Sana Khan was introduced as one of the heroines of the project.
 Nedumudi Venu was selected to play the role of the grandfather of Silambarasan, whilst Prabhu Ganesan was given a chance to make a cameo appearance in the film as Silambarasan's uncle.
 Supporting actors Santhanam, Karunaas and Premji Amaren also play roles in Silambattam.
 For a particular sequence, Simbhu donned the costume of Billa.
 Meenakshi of "Karuppusaamy Kuthagaithaarar" fame has committed for a single song.

 Filming

 Simbhu was dancing for a song sequence at Usilampatti but due to his misfortune he sustained sprain injury in his ankle leading to the cancellation of the shooting.
 He was immediately rushed to a local hospital where he was administered treatment and was advised for the next couple of days.
 Some scenes for Silambattam were shot in a small village called Thirukadaiyur near Kumbakonam district.
 Since the shooting in Thirukadaiyur is over, the Silambattam troop has now moved to Thiruvaiaru which is near Thirukadaiyur for shooting the next part.
 A grand set has been erected to depict a 'thiruvizha' scene and shooting is going on day and night.
 For a song sequence, a set was put up for a cost of Rs.
 70 lakhs and it was picturized for 10 days.
 Sangita, who married Saravanan, helped her husband on Silambattam shooting.